 If you're skeptical about a company, make sure none of the below apply to that company.
 Here are the three red flags that tend to give away timeshare exit scams:

-Yes, it is understood that every company has to start somewhere, but a lack of experience and/or knowledge of the timeshare industry is a dead giveaway that a company could be trying to scam you out of more money.
-It can be a copycat industry, so sometimes this is hard to figure out, which is why there are other aspects to look for as well.
+Yes, it is understood that every company has to start somewhere.
+Still, a lack of experience or knowledge of the timeshare industry is a dead giveaway that a company could be trying to scam you out of more money.
+It can be a copycat industry, so sometimes this is hard to figure out, so there are other aspects to look for.

-Another obvious indication that a company could be trying to cheat you out of your money is the way it operates in order to rid you of your timeshare.
-If it immediately turns around and sends your so-called case to a third party law firm, it means it isn’t doing any actual work to try and terminate your timeshare.
+Another obvious indication that a company could be trying to cheat you out of your money is how it operates to rid you of your timeshare.
+If it immediately turns around and sends your so-called case to a third-party law firm, it means it isn't doing any actual work to try and terminate your timeshare.
 This should be evident when you inquire about the cancellation process.

-Lastly, should your timeshare not be successfully cancelled, it’s important to ask ahead of time about the pricing and/or refund policy.
-If a company doesn’t offer a 100% money back guarantee or tries to change the subject of conversation, it could be a sign that they’re just in the business for the money and not to help alleviate the struggles caused by your timeshare.
+Lastly, should your timeshare not be successfully canceled, it's essential to ask about the pricing or refund policy ahead of time.
+If a company doesn't offer a 100% money-back guarantee or tries to change the subject of conversation, it could be a sign that they're just in the business for the money and not to help alleviate the struggles caused by your timeshare.

 It's hard to say just how much a timeshare will cost.
-But with data that shows average costs for timeshares and the additional fees that come along with them, it's easy to see just how expensive buying a timeshare can be.
+But with data showing average costs for timeshares and the additional fees that come with them, it's easy to see just how expensive buying a timeshare can be.
 Be sure to do your research.
-Depending on what you're willing to sacrifice, you might look into a timeshare resort as opposed to a vacation home.
-However, if you do find yourself stuck with increasing fees and timeshare debt, make sure you find a timeshare cancellation company with a 100% money back guarantee.
+Depending on what you're willing to sacrifice, you might look into a timeshare resort instead of a vacation home.
+However, if you find yourself stuck with increasing fees and timeshare debt, make sure to find a timeshare cancellation company with a 100% money-back guarantee.
 Reviews and client testimonials can be a great way to make sure you're choosing the right company.